Northwest Rocky Mountain CASA

 Court Appointed Special Advocates

 More than 700,000 children experience abuse or neglect each year in the United States.
-Instead of playing with neighbors and making happy family memories, they’re attending court hearings, adjusting to new foster homes and transitioning to new schools.
+Instead of playing with neighbors and making happy family memories, they are attending court hearings, adjusting to new foster homes and transitioning to new schools.
 That’s a heavy burden for a child to carry.
-With a Court Appointed Special Advocate (CASA) America’s most vulnerable children will have someone speaking up for their best interests.
-With your support, more children will have the opportunity to thrive in a safe and loving home.
+With a Court Appointed Special Advocate (CASA), America’s most vulnerable children will have someone speaking up for their best interests.